Identification of hedonic equilibrium and nonseparable simultaneous equations

 {{ {First version: 9 February 2014.
 The present version is of \today.
-The authors thank Guillaume Carlier, Andrew Chesher, Pierre-Andr\'e Chiappori, Hidehiko Ichimura, Arthur Lewbel, Rosa Matzkin and seminar audiences at CORE, Duke University, the Fields Institute, Oberwolfach, the University of Iowa, the University of Michigan, the University of Toronto, the University of Tokyo, The National University of Singapore, the University of Virginia, various meetings of the Econometric Society, CESG, SETA and the Shanghai Econometrics Workshop for stimulating discussions.
-The authors also thank Lixiong Li for excellent research assistance.
+The authors thank Guillaume Carlier, Andrew Chesher, Pierre-Andr\'e Chiappori, Hidehiko Ichimura, Arthur Lewbel, Rosa Matzkin and multiple seminar audiences for stimulating discussions.
+They also thank the editor James Heckman and four referees for insightful comments.
 Chernozhukov's research has received funding from the NSF.
-Galichon's research has received funding from the European Research Council under the European Union's Seventh Framework Programme (FP7/2007-2013), ERC grant agreement no 313699, and from FiME, Laboratoire de Finance des March\'{e}s de l'Energie.
+Galichon’s research has received funding from ERC grants CoG-866274 and 313699, from NSF grant DMS-1716489, and from FiME (Laboratoire de Finance des Marchés de l’Energie).
 Henry's research has received funding from SSHRC Grants 435-2013-0292 and NSERC Grant 356491-2013.
-Pass' research has received support from a University of Alberta start-up grant and NSERC Grant 412779-2012.}}}
+Pass' research has received support from a University of Alberta start-up grant and NSERC grants 412779-2012 and 04658-2018.}}}